-At our request, the underwriters have reserved for sale at the initial public offering price up to % of the shares offered hereby for officers, directors, employees, customers and certain other persons.
+At our request, the underwriters have reserved for sale at the initial public offering price approximately 5.2% of the shares offered hereby for Company and Bank directors and executive officers.
 We will offer these reserved shares through a directed share program.
-Shares purchased by our directors, executive officers and others pursuant to the directed share program will be subject to the lock-up provisions described above.
+Shares purchased pursuant to the directed share program will be subject to the lock-up provisions described above.
 The number of shares available for sale to the general public will be reduced to the extent such persons purchase such reserved shares.
 Any reserved shares not so purchased will be offered by the underwriters to the general public on the same basis as the other shares offered hereby.
+Fidelity Capital Markets, a division of National Financial Services LLC, an entity affiliated with Fidelity Management & Research Company, or FMR, will administer our directed share program and will be compensated in the same amount as a selected dealer.
+Directors and officers of the Company have expressed an intent to buy approximately \$2.1 million of the shares through the directed share program.